 In spring 2020 we will conduct in-depth interviews and collect information from market participants through orders to provide information and surveys.

-The results of the sector inquiry will be published in December 2020.
+The results of the sector inquiry will be published during the first quarter of 2021.

 Contacts for more information on the market study